ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: 3.6.9. <br>
 **Note**:
+- If you install python2 anytime after creating the symlink, the symlink will automatically be removed by your system & the system will start to import python2 when called as 'python'.
 - Don't try to undo python symbolic link step by reversing the order, otherwise the system will break & you will loose your terminal.
 - If you want to unlink the symbolic link we created, type:
 ```